 From 2002-5 she operated a traditional French cabaret in Marseilles.
 She died of a stroke at age 75.

 - Mario A. Costa.
 Coccinelle est lui.
 Pocket- Mail.
 126 pp + 40 photos 1963.
+English translation by Jules J Block.
 Reverse Sex.
 The Life of Jacqueline Charlotte Dufresnoy.
 London: Challenge Publications 1961.

 - Carlson Wade.
 She-male: the amazing true-life story of Coccinelle.
 New York: Epic, 1963.